rehierl/node-tree-outliner/88-todos.md

 * Each first node is strictly subsequent to the corresponding event.
 * No two sections have the exact same first node.

+**TODO**
+sectioning content - subsection of -
+if deep into the structure, then close multiple sections - if shallow, then close just a few, if any - can be seen to be inconsistent

 <!-- ======================================================================= -->
 ## type-1 sectioning nodes

 **TODO** -
-`declaredSection` is singular, not plural - in conflict with "one or more sections"
+`declaredSection` is singular, not plural - in conflict with "one or more (i.e. list of) sections"

 ```
 Section SectioningNode.declaredSection